gmatrangola/JavaIntermediate/README.md

 The code should follow standard Java Coding Standards.
 Correct capitalization, indention, etc. The code should be clear and commented better than the Starter set.

+### Date Time API Additions

+Create a subclass of Item called Cleaning Service.
+Add fields for Start and End of cleaning service.
+Add the days of week that the cleaner will clean.
+For example, every Wed or Thursday.
+Create a function to print cleaning schedule that will print out the days that the cleaner will work.
+For example..

+Cleaner cleans every Tuesday starting April 1:

+Tue, April 2, 2019

+Tue, April 9, 2019

+Tue, April 16, 2019